RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You use it because if you don't record the changes to the repository it is impossible for a git push to be accomplished.<br>
+You use it because if you don't record the changes to the repository it is impossible for a git push to be accomplished.<br><br>

 ## git status
 ### What it does